tatsumoto-ren/tatsumoto-ren.github.io/blog/mining-from-manga.md

 * [maim](https://github.com/naelstrof/maim)
 is a utility for taking screenshots which can take parts of the screen.
 * [xclip](https://github.com/astrand/xclip)
-is a tool for copying text to clipboard.
+is a tool for copying text to the clipboard.
 * [imagemagick](https://wiki.archlinux.org/title/ImageMagick)
 is a command-line image editor.
 It's going to come handy to edit the screenshots before Tesseract analyzes them.